MichAdebayo/fastapi_django/README.md

-# FastAPI Django Banking Application 🚀
+# Django App for SBA Banking Loan Application 🚀

 ![Banking App](https://i.imgur.com/FVRBQAT.png)

 ## Overview

-This project is a comprehensive web application developed with Django for a modern banking system.
+This project is a comprehensive web application developed with Django to facilitate SBA Loan Request.
 It provides a platform for businesses to:
 - **Request Loans** via an intuitive form.
 - Access secure **Client & Advisor Portals**.
 - **Chat in Real-Time** with banking advisors.